-Calathea leopardina (Calathea Freddie) Indoor Care and Propagation Guide
+Calathea leopardina (Calathea Freddie) Indoor Care, Propagation, Problems & Solutions

-Calathea leopardina (Calathea Freddie) blossoms in bright indirect light, warm and humid conditions and consistently moist, rich, well-drained, all purpose soil coupled with monthly feeding in the growing season.
+Calathea leopardina (Calathea Freddie) blossoms in bright indirect light, warm and humid conditions and consistently moist, rich, well-drained soil coupled with monthly feeding in the growing season.

 Calathea Freddie is one of the popular Calathea varieties and bears long, light-green leaves with darker green zebra stripes and purple undersides which grow almost horizontally and are held up by long stems which makes it easy to admire them as they grow.